“How honest are you online and on your website about your business and you within your business?

 It’s a cliché but its true and we best not forget that at any time.
 I think the message is becoming clearer now.
 People aren’t so ‘frightened’ to be themselves and reveal their authentic selves.
 But it is also important to remember ‘appropriate’ out of my four words.

 Appropriate controls authentic so we aren’t bombarded with inappropriate posts.
 I met a lovely young Spanish lady a couple of days ago and she works for TikTok.
-Her job is to plough through all the latin American and Spanish posts and remove anything that is totally inappropriate.
+Her job is to plough through all the Latin American and Spanish posts and remove anything that is totally inappropriate.
 How cool is that?
-I didn’t even realise that there was someone there doing that.
+I didn’t even realize that there was someone there doing that.
 Maybe they are a team of people.
 But it’s great that they do that.

 If you are having a bad day, then it’s okay to say that.
 In fact, I think most people get more comments when they are having a bad day than when they are having a good one!